ItsDeidara/CommunityController/README - CommunityController Commands.md

 dup, ddown, dleft, dright, #dpad

-wait #does nothing for the specified time
+wait #does nothing for the specified time, measured in seconds

 ```